-The National Museum of Australia and the National Australia Day Council today launched an exhibition of significant objects chosen by the 8 extraordinary 2021 Australian of the Year state and territory recipients.
-These objects reveal meaningful stories about their lives, aspirations and experiences.
+The National Museum of Australia and the National Australia Day Council (NADC) today launched an exhibition of significant objects chosen by the eight extraordinary 2022 Australian of the Year state and territory recipients, and which tell us something about their lives, aspirations and experiences.

-National Museum Director Dr Mathew Trinca said in a year of immense challenges, the state and territory recipients have selected objects that bring a sense of hope for the future.
+National Museum director Dr Mathew Trinca said after a year of immense challenges, the state and territory recipients have selected objects that bring a sense of hope for the future.

-‘These items tell of the exceptional experiences of our state and territory recipients.
-They form part of the narrative of achievement that continues to be told in their daily lives and gives us insight to what inspires and drives them,’ Ms Brand said.
+'These items tell of the exceptional experiences of our state and territory recipients.
+They form part of the narrative of achievement that continues to be told in their daily lives,' Ms Brand said.